Alphasense Released a New Product: Quick PCB Prototyping Machine and Printing Ink

 NAVAIR Selected AlphaSense to Develop a NDE sensor for Incipient Heat Damage Detection in Composite Airframes

 Sponsored by the NAVAIR JSF F-35 program, AlphaSense will continue to perfect the NDE sensor to detect and quantify incipient heat damage levels in composite airframe structures.
 Lockheed Martin is a subcontractor on this project, and colleagues from Lockheed will provide relevant testing samples to characterize and quantify the sensor performances.

 AlphaSense developed and delivered Pride, the first resin-based, top-down DLP printer to its customer.

 AlphaSense developed and delivered its first resin-based, top-down DLP printer Pride to a customer specialized in special electrical connectors and harness manufacturing.
 The high precision and fast printing speed are the desired characteristics for the customers.
 AlphaSense also received many inquiries from jewelry makers and dental lab technicians on applying the printer for jewelry and dental casting.

 DARPA Awarded AlphaSense a Sequential Phase II Project to Develop NDE Sensor for Coating Integrity Evaluations

-A sequential Pahse II was awarded by DARPA to continue the sensor development work for the coating integrity evaluation.
+A sequential Pahse II was awarded by Defense Advanced Research Program Agencies (DARPA) to continue the sensor development work for the coating integrity evaluation.
 Targeted materials are the Naval Advanced Amorphous Coatings (NAAC) applied onto different structures using High Velocity Oxyl- Fuel (HVOF) technique.